Eclipse-SDV-Hackathon-Chapter-Two/challenge-maestro/eclipse-symphony/README.md

 ```bash
 maestro up
 ```
 > **NOTE:** If you don't have a current K8s context, maestro can install Minikube on your machine first and then install Symphony.
+Because Minikube can't assign a public IP, the post-command condition check will fail.
+Use `Ctrl+C` to stop the command.
+You'll still be able to access Symphony using `kubectl`.

 ### Using Helm
 Alternatively, you can use Helm (v3) to install Symphony on to a Kubernetes cluster such as [AKS](https://learn.microsoft.com/en-us/azure/aks/), [K3s](https://k3s.io/) and [Minikube](https://minikube.sigs.k8s.io/docs/):